boxgrinder/boxgrinder.org/tutorials/appliance-definition.md

 Files section is executed **before** post section.
 This allows you to execute some scripts copied to the appliance.

-You can specify both relative (to the application definition file) and absolute paths. **We strongly advise to use relative paths** which makes your appliance definition more portable.
+You can specify both relative (to the application definition file) and absolute paths. **We strongly advise you to use relative paths** which makes your appliance definition more portable.
 If you use absolute path - the whole path will be included in appliance.

-To make it more clear if you specify `files` section like this:
+For instance, if you specified a `files` section as follows:

     files:
       "/opt":
         - "/tmp/dir/file.txt"

-BoxGrinder will place `file.txt` in `/opt/tmp/dir/` directory located in the appliance.
+BoxGrinder will place `file.txt` in the `/opt/tmp/dir/` directory located in the appliance.
 Keep that in mind.

 ## post